diffblue/gitlab/doc/development/documentation/index.md

 To ensure that GitLab docs are current, there are special processes and responsibilities for all [feature changes](workflow.md), that is development work that impacts the appearance, usage, or administration of a feature.

 However, anyone can contribute [documentation improvements](workflow.md) that are not associated with a feature change.
-For example, adding a new doc on how to accomplish a use case that's already possible with GitLab or with third-party tools and GitLab.
+For example, adding a new document on how to accomplish a use case that's already possible with GitLab or with third-party tools and GitLab.

 ## Markdown and styles

 [GitLab docs](https://gitlab.com/gitlab-org/gitlab-docs) uses [GitLab Kramdown](https://gitlab.com/gitlab-org/gitlab_kramdown)
 as its Markdown rendering engine.
 See the [GitLab Markdown Guide](https://about.gitlab.com/handbook/markdown-guide/) for a complete Kramdown reference.

-Adhere to the [Documentation Style Guide](styleguide/index.md).
-If a style standard is missing, you are welcome to suggest one via a merge request.
+Stick to the [Documentation Style Guide](styleguide/index.md).
+If a style standard is missing, you are welcome to suggest one via merge request.

 ## Folder structure and files